 The flavor of cocoa is affected at every step in the production process.
 Because we control every step—from planting and pruning the trees to harvesting and drying the beans to conching and tempering the chocolate—we can pursue our passion for perfect chocolate, and share it with you.
-Keeping the entire production process here on the Island also creates greater financial security for us, the hard-working farmer-owners.
+Keeping the entire production process here on the Island also creates greater financial security for Jouvay's cocoa farmer-owners.

 Some people are surprised to find that freshly harvested cocoa beans are white.
 The characteristic brown color and rich aroma develop as the beans ferment.
 During the fermentation process, which takes several days, naturally occurring yeasts consume the sugars in the sweet pulp that surrounds the cocoa beans.
 This causes the pulp to break down, creating natural enzymatic changes in the beans.

 To achieve optimal results, the fermentation process must be carefully controlled, with regular mixing to ensure sufficient aeration.
 We personally oversee the fermentation of our beans, which is an art in itself.
 We are proud to use the traditional method, fermenting beans in wooden crates, under fragrant banana leaves.

 We use the traditional drying method as well, spreading out the beans on large wooden trays, where they dry slowly, under the sun.
 (The trays can be rolled under a roof in case of rain.)
 We employ the time-honored tradition of “walking” the beans: we turn them gently by walking over them.
 (At this point, the beans are still in their shells, which are later roasted and removed.)
 Being here on the island, with the trays right outside our windows, we know our beans are dried carefully, to just the right degree.